YottaDB/YDBDoc/ProgGuide/extrout.rst

 Optional list of arguments to be passed to the M routine's formallist: the number of arguments and the type of each argument must match the number of parameters, and parameter types specified in the corresponding Call-In table entry.
 All pointer arguments must be pre-allocated.
 YottaDB assumes that any pointer, which is passed for O/IO-parameter points to valid write-able memory.

 The status value returned by ydb_ci() indicates the YottaDB status code: zero (0) if successful, or a non-zero error code on failure.
 The error string corrsponding to the failure code can be read into a buffer by immediately calling ydb_zstatus().
-For more details, see the `ydb_zstatus <./extrout.html#ydb-zstatus>`_ section below.
+For more details, see the `ydb_zstatus`_ section below.

 ~~~~~~~~
 ydb_ci_t